Country 15: Taiwan | This post is part of my 30×30 series. Read more here!

 De-stress with some yoga + meditation

 Many times I had to suffer long airport layovers and couldn’t go out due to the visa requirements.
 I was wandering around the shops, checked out all my social media news and did whatever else to pass the time.
-I realized this time is really wasted and not productive.
-I came to an idea to start to do yoga exercises.
+This time is really wasted and not productive—which is when I came to an idea to do yoga exercises.
 I was worried that people will just stare at me and I won’t be able to do it freely.
 After a few minutes, however, I realized people around me stopped to look, so I just closed my eyes and continued.
 When I finished I was in a perfect mood for meditation and spent a long time doing so.
 For maybe the first time, my time at the airport was enriching and extremely relaxing.